-Arron Banks is a businessman famous for being one of the main funders of the UK’s Brexit campaign.
-He was an influential figure and donor for the Leave.EU group, headed by Nigel Farage, that campaigned for the UK to leave the European Union. , ,
+Arron F. Banks is a businessman famous for being one of the main funders of the UK’s Brexit campaign.
+He was a co-founder and donor for the Leave.EU group, headed by Nigel Farage, that campaigned for the UK to leave the European Union. , ,

 Stance on Climate Change

 “Global climate change represents the biggest transfer of wealth from poor to rich ever via inflated energy costs”.

 “The politicians swanking around the disaster zones in hard hats and hi-viz jackets are pointing the finger at climate change – a convenient bogeyman in this situation, but in truth this is an unnatural disaster which was made to order in Brussels.”